IQSS/dataverse-puppet/example/masterless.md

     /etc/puppet/modules/iqss/conf/hieradata/masterless.json

-will overrule default settings.
+    ````javascript
+    {
+        "iqss::globals::dataverse_fqdn": "%{::fqdn}"
+    }

+will replacing the default `localhost` with that of your machine.

 ###Post installation

-The installation is finished when you see lots of blue lines.
-Typically, it may take another two minutes for dataverse to startup before you can use it.
+The installation is finished when you see lots of blue lines and the console prompt.
+Typically, it may take another two minutes for dataverse to
+startup before you can use it.

 ### Trouble shooting